CHROME-PLATED-METRO-WOLF/coit11134-2019-ht2-assignment1-CHROME-PLATED-METRO-WOLF/README.md

-# coit11134-2019-ht2-assignment1-CHROME-PLATED-METRO-WOLF
+# coit11134-2019-ht2-assignment2-CHROME-PLATED-METRO-WOLF
- assignment 1 for obejct oriented programming
+ This is the branch for assignment 2.
+Assignment 2 uses the same program/code in assignment 1.